 So how do we find the framing bit?
 There are a number of more efficient techniques, but the brute force technique is to receive a sequence of bits, and select one bit position as the candidate position for the framing bit.
 Then, look ahead 193 bits and see if that bit is opposite to the first bit chosen.
 If not, select the next bit and try again.
-But if the bit is opposite, look ahead another 193 bits and see if that bit changes polarity back to the first bit.
+But it the bit is opposite, look ahead another 193 bits and see if that bit changes polarity back to the first bit.
 If not, select the next bit and try again.
 Eventually, you'll find the framing bit, and with that, you'll be able to decode each of the speech channels correctly.
 Once you find the framing bit, continue to monitor it to make sure that it continues to alternate.
 If it stops alternating, it means that you no longer have frame synchronization and you need to go back and find the framing bit again.

 So how long does it take to establish framing?
-For this type of bit framing, the average (or expected) time to achieve framing is given by the equation:
+Assuming no bit errors in the input data stream, for this brute force type of bit framing, the average (or expected) time to achieve framing is given by the equation3:

-Frame time
+Frame time =

-$$= N^2 + \frac{N}{2}$$
+$$N^2 + \frac{N}{2}$$

 bit times